-Kimmo will be available from 17th July until the 15th of August and from the 7th to the 22nd of September.
+Kimmo will not be available from 19th August until the 30th of August and from the 28th of October onward.
 You can find his studio at Gorman Arts Centre Block H, Batman Street Braddon.
 Please make sure you come with an accompanying teacher or supervised adult and follow appropriate COVID procedures.